SkafteNicki/dtu_mlops/s6_the_cloud/cloud_setup.md

 1. Go to the `IAM & Admin` page and click on `Service accounts`.
 Alternatively, you can search for it in the top search bar.

 2. Click the `Create Service Account` button.
-On the next page, you can give the service account a name, and id ( automatically generated, but you can change it if you want).
+On the next page, you can give the service account a name and id (automatically generated, but you can change it if you want).
 You can also give it a description.
 Leave the rest as default and click `Create`.

-3. Next, let's give the service account some permissions.
+4. Next, let's give the service account some permissions.
 Your job now is to give the service account the lowest possible permissions such that it can download files from a bucket.
 Copy the email of the service account and go to the `IAM` page.
-Click on `Grant Access` button and paste in the email address in `Add principals` field.
+Click on the `Grant Access` button and paste in the email address in the `Add principals` field.
 Then click the `Select a role` dropdown and either write the name of the role you want to give the service account or search for it in the list.
 Finally, click `Save`.
-As help, you can look at this [page](https://cloud.google.com/iam/docs/understanding-roles) and try to find the role that fits the description.
+For help, you can look at this [page](https://cloud.google.com/iam/docs/understanding-roles) and try to find the role that fits the description.

     ??? success "Solution"

         The role you are looking for is `Storage Object Viewer`.
 This role allows the service account to list objects in a bucket and download objects, but nothing more.
-Thus even if someone gets access to the service account they cannot delete objects in the bucket.
+Thus, even if someone gets access to the service account they cannot delete objects in the bucket.

-4. To use the service account later we need to create a key for it.
+5. To use the service account later we need to create a key for it.
 Click on the service account and then the `Keys` tab.
 Click `Add key` and then `Create new key`.
 Choose the `JSON` key type and click `Create`.
 This will download a JSON file to your computer.
 This file is the key to the service account and should be kept secret.
 If you lose it you can always create a new one.

-5. Finally, everything we just did from creating the service account, giving it permissions, and creating a key can also be done through the `gcloud` interface.
+6. Finally, everything we just did from creating the service account, giving it permissions, and creating a key can also be done through the `gcloud` interface.
 Try to find the commands to do this in the [documentation](https://cloud.google.com/sdk/gcloud/reference/iam/service-accounts).